-Anti matter behaves like normal matter under gravity but opposite with respect to other three forces!
+Anti-matter behaves like normal matter under gravity but is the opposite concerning the other three forces!

 Scientists assume that antimatter behaves as normal matter under gravity, though the truth is that they have never seen a large enough mass of it to know for certain it behaves the same.
-But anti matter reacts just opposite to other three forces than the reaction produced by normal matter.
+But anti-matter reacts just opposite to the other three forces than the reaction produced by normal matter.

 Negative Matter and Negative Energy

-Negative matter is a hypothetical type of matter which if it exist will have negative mass and negative energy.
+Negative matter is a hypothetical type of matter that if it exists will have negative mass and negative energy.
 It will in essence have a negative gravitational charge and repel normal matter.
 Yet it will interact just like any other matter in every other way.

 Barynoic Matter vs Non Baryonic Matter

 Ordinary matter and anti-matter are known as baryonic matter.
 Dark matter is known as non-baryonic matter.

 Ordinary Matter is just 4.9% of the universe